MahnoorAsifCodeBit/QA_Cypress_Manual_Assignment_6/README.md

 ## 🧪 How to Run Tests

-Choose `login.cy.js` from the Cypress Test Runner interface.
-The test performs:
+Open the Cypress Test Runner and choose `login.cy.js`.
+This test performs:

-* ❌ Invalid login with error message verification
+- ❌ Invalid login with error message verification
-* ✅ Valid login with landing page check
+- ✅ Valid login with landing page check
-* 🔍 Clicking on the first product and checking product detail page
+- 🔍 Clicking on the first product and checking the product detail page

 ---

 ## 🧠 Concepts Demonstrated

-* **Custom Commands:** Added in `commands.js` to simplify login reuse.
+- **Custom Commands:** Added in `commands.js` to simplify login reuse.
-* **Page Object Model (POM):** All selectors and functions separated into clean, reusable classes.
+- **Page Object Model (POM):** All selectors and functions separated into clean, reusable classes.
-* **Assertions:** Used `.should()` for validation of app behavior.
+- **Assertions:** Used `.should()` for validating app behavior.

+---

 ## 📸 Screenshots

+> Add screenshots inside your `/cypress/screenshots/` directory or link to images hosted on GitHub.

 ![image](https://github.com/user-attachments/assets/ef5b12e2-325f-441a-9dbc-e33db56e5066)
 ![image](https://github.com/user-attachments/assets/88476fb0-9843-4a7c-a6fd-f0eaae4e530a)
 ![image](https://github.com/user-attachments/assets/f2031b0a-574a-4a1b-87d4-58a94c75d2d9)
 ![image](https://github.com/user-attachments/assets/31e277cb-4d42-4005-a1f5-b42df4b1f203)

 ---

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
 Feel free to open a pull request.

 ---

 ## 📝 License

-This project is for educational purposes only and is not affiliated with saucedemo.com.
+This project is for **educational purposes only** and is **not affiliated with saucedemo.com**.

 ---

 ## 🙋‍♀️ Author

-* 💻 **Mahnoor Asif**
+- 💻 **Mahnoor Asif**
 ```
----